<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=611890&amp;fmt=gif">

 Introduction

 There’s no such thing as a snow day anymore in education.
 Whether your schools are still learning remotely, are in classroom full time, or in a hybrid environment - it's clear that technology-led education is here to stay.
-In 2020, schools across the country rushed to deploy Chromebooks to their students and implement a 1:1 technology program.
+In 2020, schools across the country rushed to deploy ChromeOS devices to their students and implement a 1:1 technology program.
 This 1:1 environment brings added complexity and requires new considerations for deploying, managing and supporting your students' devices.

 In this masterclass, our Education Consultant, Meredith Campbell, will show you how to manage and support a sustainable technology-led program at scale for your school districts.
 Scroll down to get started with this class and use the left column menu to jump through the lessons.